 Amazon Dubs Thee A+ Content

 Sellers can say goodbye to Enhanced Brand Content – a mouthful, isn’t it?
-Though the tool continues to be part of Amazon’s advertising service, it’s now called A+ Content.
+Though the tool continues to be part of Amazon’s Advertising is a means of communication … More service, it’s now called A+ Content.
 It continues to be accessed from the Advertising tab, though.

 A+ Content is not new to vendors.
 But what is new is the fact that merchants can now use it for several ASINs at a time.
 The parent/child conundrum is no more!
 Also, the image, title, and other information will be made available before publishing, with desktop and mobile previews too.
 And content can now be published with language variations to boot.